Mothergoose31/OthelloV3/README.md

-I spent A while just combing through this code and trying to uderstand how the AI worked , it also happens to be the BEST VERSION OF OTHELLO IN CODEPEN I CANT BELIEVE HIS IS ONLY 334 Lines of javascript code
+I spent A while just combing through this code and trying to uderstand how the AI worked , it also happens to be the BEST VERSION OF OTHELLO IN CODEPEN I CANT BELIEVE HIS CODE IS ONLY 334 Lines of javascript

+# Problems I faced

 For starters when I was calling my variables at the start of the JavaScript I was using get element by class and get element by ID when I should have been using query selector and query selector all
 I noticed couple of othello games had an array that contained eight different arrays.and that's how it came up with the idea of making 8 different functions to model the board.
 My Wednesday afternoon I was practically done or at least that's what I thought in a section of the code I was using text content and when I switched it to inner HTML and it started working
 I reached MVP Wednesday afternoon , and Wednesday night i I was able to code out the logic behind the AI.
-Thursday morning my sister play the game her only comment was that she wished that there was an easy mode , if I had more time I would
+Thursday morning my sister played the game her only comment was that she wished that there was an easy mode , if I had more time I would
 Probably write another div at the start of the game that would display a  button that would allow the user  to switch between easy and hard mode.
 The most difficult part of this for me was paying attention to my indentations,and syntax goes more than once or something simple was ruining the whole game that took me awhile to figure out the problem.

+# what I would like to get better at

+i've slowly improved my attention to detail but the biggest time sink I faced was  having a typo or missing a curly brakes or using the wrong functions to call elements from my html and and spending hours just wondering why its not working and feeling like a  failure wondering wether on not im good enough to do this.